Ava Kim, ’14

-Alvin L.J.
+Ava L.J.
 Kim is a graduate student in English at the University of Pennsylvania and a Content Editor for the digital Asian American magazine, Project As[I]Am.
-Prior to their current positions in Philadelphia, Alvin worked as a Development Manager for the homelessness nonprofit, Community Solutions, and as an APIPS organizer for the Asian advocacy group, CAAAV: Organizing Asian Communities, in New York City.
-Originally from Nashville, Tennessee, Alvin graduated from Macalester in 2014 with a major in English and concentration in Creative Writing.
-As a Mellon Mays Undergraduate Fellow, Alvin researched Afrofuturism, connections between aesthetics and mobility, and the expansion of cyborgs and funk in music videos which ultimately led to a co-authored article titled, "Now We Want Our Funk Cut: Janelle Monáe’s Neo-Afrofuturism."
-These experiences all shaped Alvin's current interests today in Asian migrant futurities and the possibilities of queer kinship for the Asian diaspora.
+Prior to her current positions in Philadelphia, Ava worked as a Development Manager for the homelessness nonprofit, Community Solutions, and as an APIPS organizer for the Asian advocacy group, CAAAV: Organizing Asian Communities, in New York City.
+Originally from Nashville, Tennessee, Ava graduated from Macalester in 2014 with a major in English and concentration in Creative Writing.
+As a Mellon Mays Undergraduate Fellow, she researched Afrofuturism, connections between aesthetics and mobility, and the expansion of cyborgs and funk in music videos which ultimately led to a co-authored article titled, “Now We Want Our Funk Cut: Janelle Monáe’s Neo-Afrofuturism.”
+These experiences all shaped her current interests today in Asian migrant futurities and the possibilities of queer kinship for the Asian diaspora.

 Mellon gave me the financial support and time I needed to think about research, but more than that it showed me how to make changes in the classroom and fight for people of color in the academy.
 Through the program I met a national network of scholars who were committed to social change, and I learned the importance of breaking canons in classrooms.
 Mellon also gave me a structured mentorship program which was essential to my growth as a scholar and thinker.
 Without Professor Daylanne English, I know for a fact that I wouldn’t be in graduate school, and that I wouldn’t have had the opportunities to write and teach that I’ve experienced over the last seven years.”